 Still, I have promised people who want to have Plexiglass patterns made that I would try to get them vector files, and so my daughter has made this file available:

 Be sure to first download the pattern and then print it.
 This means rather than simply clicking the link and opening the PDF in a browser window, you should click on the pattern link using the “right click” or “control click” option on your mouse or keyboard.
 This will give you the option to “Download the linked file.”
 Once the file is downloaded, it should print like a charm!)
+If you print directly without downloading, the size may not be accurate to the 2″ test square.

 She also made an outline-cutting file that anyone can take to a laser-printing service.
 This file has the three most popular sizes (Preemie, Tiny and Micro) fitted onto an 18″ by 32″ rectangle which is the standard surface area for laser-cutting machines.